Digital servitisation, new opportunities for product manufacturers

 Among its services, Sirris can coach and accompany businesses wishing to embark on reflection on digital servitisation.
 Our research centre organises group workshops for you to grasp the concept, its technological and marketing aspects, together with personalised coaching, feasibility studies, prototype development, etc.

 Would you like to find out more?
-Join our workshops (webinars) !
+Contact us directly.

 This blog is based on an article published in CCI mag'.